-- The Crypto User must only use algorithms approved for use in a FIPS 140 mode of operation, as listed in Table 8, "JCM FIPS 140-approved Algorithms," on page 16. - When generating key pairs using the KeyPairGenerator object, the generate (boolean pairwiseConsistency) method must not be invoked with an argument of false.
+- The Crypto User must only use algorithms approved for use in a FIPS 140-2 mode of operation, as listed in Table 8, "JCM FIPS 140-2 approved Algorithms," on page 22. - When generating key pairs using the KeyPairGenerator object, the generate (boolean pairwiseConsistency) method must not be invoked with an argument of false.
 Use of the no-argument generate () method is recommended. - When using GCM feedback mode for symmetric encryption, the authentication tag length and authenticated data length may be specified as input parameters, but the Initialization Vector (IV) must not be specified.
-It must be generated internally. - RSA keys used for signing shall not be used for any other purpose other than digital signatures. - For RSASSA-PSS, the length of the salt (sLen) shall be 0<=sLen<=hlen where hlen is the length of the hash function output block.
+It must be generated internally.

+- In case the module's power is lost and then restored, the key used for the AES GCM encryption/decryption shall be re-distributed. - RSA keys used for signing shall not be used for any other purpose other than digital signatures. - For RSASSA-PSS: If nLen is 1024 bits, and the output length of the approved hash function output block is 512 bits, then the length of the salt (sLen) shall be 0<=sLen<=hLen 2

-- Bit lengths for the Diffie-Hellman1 primitives must be between 1024 and 2048 bits.
-Diffie Hellman shared secret provides between 80 bits and 112 bits of encryption strength. - Bit lengths for an HMAC key must be one half of the block size. - For RSA digital signature generation the HMAC DRBG-must be used. - EC key pairs must have domain parameters from the set of NIST-recommended named curves (P-192, P-224, P-256, P-384, P-521, B-163, B-233, B-283, B-409, B-571, K-163, K-233, K-283, K-409, and K-571).
+Otherwise, the length of the salt shall be 0 <=sLen<=hLen where hLen is the length of the hash function output block (in bytes or octets). - The bit length of the input parameter to the Diffie-Hellman primitives method must be between 1024 and 2048 bits.
+Diffie Hellman shared secret provides between 80 bits and 112 bits of encryption strength. - Bit lengths for an HMAC key must be one half of the block size. - For RSA digital signature generation the HMAC DRBG must be used. - EC key pairs must have domain parameters from the set of NIST-recommended named curves (P-192, P-224, P-256, P-384, P-521, B-163, B-233, B-283, B-409, B-571, K-163, K-233, K-283, K-409, and K-571).
 The domain parameters can be specified by name or can be explicitly defined. - EC Diffie-Hellman primitives must use curve domain parameters from the set of NIST recommended named curves listed above.
 The domain parameters can be specified by name, or can be explicitly defined.
 Using the NIST-recommended curves, the computed Diffie-Hellman shared secret provides between 80 bits and 256 bits of encryption strength. - When using an approved random number generator to generate keys or DSA parameters, the random number generator's requested security strength must be at least as great as the security strength of the key being generated.
 That means that the HMAC DRBG with an appropriate strength must be used.
-For more information on requesting the random number generator security strength, see the relevant APL Javadoc. - When using an approved random number generator the number of bytes of seed key input must be equivalent to or greater than the security strength of the keys the caller wishes to generate.
-For example, a 256-bit or higher seed key input when generating 256-bit AES keys. - SHA1 is deprecated for the generation of digital signatures from 2011 to 2013, and will be disallowed after 2013. - Only FIPS 140 approved random number generators may be used for generation of keys (asymmetric and symmetric). - RSA keys shall have a modulus of size 1024, 2048 or 3072 bits, and shall have a public exponent of at least 65537. - RSA key pairs shall be generated according to FIPS 186-3 by specifying a KEY_TYPE parameter of 0.
-This is the default KEY_TYPE value, so may be omitted as an input parameter (to the KeyPairGenerator.initialize method). - DSA parameters shall be generated according to FIPS 186-3 by specifying the algorithm string "DSA" when creating the AlgParamGenerator object.
-The non-approved algorithm specified by the string "PQG" shall not be used. - The following restrictions apply to the use of PBKDF: - Keys generated using PBKDF shall only be used in data storage applications. - The minimum password length is 10 characters, which has a strength of approximately 80 bits, assuming a randomly selected password using the extended ASCII printable character set is used.
+For more information on requesting the random number generator security strength, see the relevant API Javadoc. - When using an approved random number generator, the number of bytes of seed key input must be equivalent to or greater than the security strength of the keys the caller wishes to generate.
+For example, a 256-bit or higher seed key input when generating 256-bit AES keys. - SHA1 is deprecated for the generation of digital signatures from 2011 to 2013, and will be disallowed after 2013. - Only FIPS 140-2 approved random number generators may be used for generation of keys (asymmetric and symmetric). - RSA keys shall have a modulus of size 1024, 2048 or 3072 bits, and shall have a public exponent of at least 65537. - RSA key pairs shall be generated according to FIPS 186-3 by specifying a KEY\TYPE parameter of 0.
+This is the default KEY\TYPE value, so may be omitted as an input parameter (to the KeyPairGenerator.initialize method).